and the Duty to Spend Your Luck

 Now, let us bring the parable into our world.

-There is a modern ritual that has become a substitute for this kind of meaningful action: the public acknowledgement of privilege.
+There is a modern ritual that has come to substitute for this kind of meaningful action: the public acknowledgement of privilege.
+I am not engaging here with philosophical defenses of acknowledgement as a first step toward something more — only with the cultural performance it has become.
 It is the act of the Masons standing in their untouched home, looking at the devastation, and saying, “I acknowledge my privilege that the storm did not hit me.”

 And then doing nothing.